Understanding Squatters' Rights Laws in North Carolina

 Are There Specific Legal Requirements for Occupation?

-• Continuous Possession: The squatter must live on the property for at least 20 years without interruption.
+• Continuous Possession: A squatter is required to be physically present on the property for at least twenty (20) years.

-• Open and Notorious Use: Their use of the property must be obvious to anyone, including the real owner.
+• Open and Notorious Use: A squatter’s use or possession of property must be obvious to the true property owner.

 Squatters Rights For Houses North Carolina